 Thank you for reading.

 (By the way, if you’re the current owner of a slur-containing domain, and you’re ready to change but worried about how your readers will find your new site, email me and I’ll help you set up a domain forward to your new-and-not-racist domain name.
-This is the kind of service I would normally not do for free for my web development clients, but if you’re doing this to make the world a little less racist, I will happily do this for you free of charge.)
+This is the kind of service I would normally not do for free for my web development clients, but if you’re doing this to make the world a little less racist, I will happily do this for you free of charge.
+You can use my Namecheap referral link to get super great deals on your cool new domain, too!)